jmjafrx/blkcodestudies/syllabus-requirements.md

 Silent students and late arrivals receive half credit for that day.
 Students who don't attend class cannot participate and fail the day.

 TEAMS: At the beginning of the semester, students will be divided into teams.
 Much of your work will occur in these teams--it is each team and each team member's responsibility to exchange information on the first day, remain in contact, navigate disputes, and divide the workload.
 [Slack](https://blackcodestudies.slack.com/) has been provided as a workspace for this purpose.

-Each class period, one team presents on the readings for the day.
-In the [lab_logs](lab_logs) folder, each team should post a list of 4-5 substantive discussion questions for discussion.
-These questions should draw connections between the different readings, the theme for that week, and discussions held in previous weeks.
-Team members should be prepared to speak to these questions in class and lead the class in discussion of the readings for the week.
-Get a conversation going.
-Debate the issues raised.
-But be kind to your peers; your turn will come.

-These questions must be posted by 12 Noon Day Of.

 ###Final Project - The Black Code Studies Undercommons